Şehzade Yusuf Izzeddin: Military career and public life

 In November 1861, Izzeddin, then a child of four, was enlisted in the army and was quickly promoted.
 On 2 September 1862 and 3 April 1863, his father took him along a trip to Izmit and Egypt respectively.
 In 1866, then nine years of age, he was appointed Lieutenant colonel in the imperial Ottoman Army, and was screaming commands to his battalion in his child's voice during a parade at Pangatlı when Prince Karl von Hohenzollern-Sigmaringen visited Istanbul in October, 1866.
 A fountain was commissioned in Tophane in his name that same year.

 On 3 September 1867, aged ten, Izzeddin received the rank of Colonel, and his father took him along a trip to the European capitals.
-On 15 July 1868, he was promoted to the rank of Brigradier of the Pure Infantry Regiment in the First Imperial Army.
+On 15 July 1868, he was promoted to the rank of Brigadier of the Pure Infantry Regiment in the First Imperial Army.
 In 1868 he met Napoleon III and the Empress Eugénie.
 In 1869, he met with the Prince of Wales Edward (future Edward VII) and Princess of Wales Alexandra of Denmark, when they visited Istanbul.
-30 May 1870, he was given the rank of Brigradier of the Pure Infantry Regiment of both the First and the Second Imperial Army.
+30 May 1870, he was given the rank of Brigadier of the Pure Infantry Regiment of both the First and the Second Imperial Army.

 On 3 November 1871, at the age of fourteen, Izzeddin was appointed the Chief of Staff of the First Imperial Army with the rank of Lieutenant-General, and soon after, on 18 April 1872, was appointed commander of the First Army, the Imperial Army.
 In 1874, aged seventeen, he appeared with his father, right after the Grand vizier, the Şeyhülislam and the ministers at the awards ceremonies for graduates of the imperial, medical, and military schools.
 He delivered the congratulatory speech to the graduates.